grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "What did you do to the Northern Points that would send them after you?"

 "Nothing!
 Fuckin' Nothing.
 I've never been there.
-Miss Mai suggests there might be larger shifts happening in the world that could affect our innocent little business here," said Percy.
+Miss Mai suggests larger shifts happening in the world that could affect our innocent little business here, and the _Grackle_ may be a symptom of those global-scale changes," said Percy.

 "Well then.
-They docked and unloaded a bunch of big fucking goons.
+That boat docked and unloaded a bunch of big fucking goons.
 Bigger even than those who worked at the depot.
 Or, better fuckin' armed and armored at least.
 The goons tore through the whole fuckin' depot checking papers at every slip with a sub docked, questioning every person they saw in the docking bay."

 "Including you?"
 Percy asked.